levinine/hammerspoon-config/Readme.md

 4. Run Hammerspoon.
 All the necessary Spoons will be downloaded, installed and configured automatically

 5. Voila.
-Hammerspoon docs can be found [here](https://www.hammerspoon.org/docs/index.html)
+   Hammerspoon docs can be found [here](https://www.hammerspoon.org/docs/index.html) Hammerspoon website can be found [here](https://www.hammerspoon.org/)

 ## Features
 * [Hyper bindings](./hyper-bindings.lua)